 Details of all persons moving out of perimeter zone for essential/ emergency services will be recorded and they will be followed up through IDSP.
-Those entering such geographically quarantined areas shall be given a chemo-prophylactic dose of hydroxy-chloroquine.
 All vehicles moving out of the perimeter control will be decontaminated with sodium hypochlorite (1%) solution.